knocklabs/docs/pages/send-and-manage-data/concepts.md

 ## Managing environments

 Knock uses a set of logically separated environments that map to your environments.
-This ensures that you can protect sensitive production data and easily build and test new and existing notification flows before enabling them for your end users.
+This ensures that you can protect sensitive production data and easily build and test workflows before enabling them for your end users.

 [Read more →](/send-and-manage-data/environments)